fabiand/instanceTypes/instanceTypes.md

 GPU resources attached.

 ### Characteristics

-Specific characteristics of this series are:- Has GPUs predefined
+Specific characteristics of this series are:
+- Has GPUs predefined

 ### Instance Types

 The following instance types are available in this series:

 Name        | Cores | Memory